-- (a) in processing an application under this Part; and - (b) in making an adjudication and, if applicable, an order under this Part. - 54.
-(1) The Office shall promptly review a notification under this Part and shall within thirty days of receiving a complete notification -
+- 53. The Office may require the payment of a prescribed fee in connection with the exercise of the Office's functions - (a) in processing an application under this Part; and - (b) in making an adjudication and, if applicable, an order under this Part.